-Olympus E-M1 II versus Olympus E-M10 II
+Olympus E-M1 II vs E-M10 II

-The Olympus OM-D E-M1 Mark II and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in September 2016 and August 2015.
+The Olympus OM-D E-M1 Mark II and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in September 2016 and August 2015.
 Both the E-M1 II and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M1 II has a resolution of 20.2 megapixel, whereas the E-M10 II provides 15.9 MP.
+The E-M1 II has a resolution of 20.2 megapixels, whereas the E-M10 II provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (18 percent) than the Olympus E-M1 II.
 Moreover, the E-M10 II is markedly lighter (32 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the E-M10 II does not feature any corresponding weather-sealing.